karrick/gorange/README.md

 ### Description

-gorange provides a Client object that allows querying range services on remote hosts.
+gorange provides a `Querier` interface, and a few data structures that implement this interface and allows querying range services on remote hosts.

 Querying range is a simple HTTP GET call, and Go already provides a steller http library.
 So why wrap it?
 Well, either you write your own wrapper or use one someone else has written, it's all the